Orlando City Council to vote on Pulse nightclub acquisition

-ORLANDO, Fla. — During Monday’s city council meeting, leaders will decide whether they will approve a hotly-contested decision to buy the location of Pule nightclub for a memorial.
+ORLANDO, Fla. — During Monday’s city council meeting, leaders will decide whether they will approve a hotly contested decision to buy the location of Pulse nightclub for a memorial.

 What You Need To Know